thoughtworks-jumpstart/jumpstart/javascript/toolchain/node-and-npm.md

 [NPM registry](https://www.npmjs.com/) is the place where JavaScript libraries can be published and downloaded.

+Anyone can package their JavaScript applications into libraries and publish them on npm registry.
+The following tutorial shows you how to do it.

 * [How to manage a node module with npm](https://github.com/workshopper/how-to-npm)

 ### What can we do with the `npm` tool